ott-jax/ott/docs/index.rst

   problems.
 - :mod:`ott.solvers` solve a problem instantiated with :mod:`ott.problems` using
   one among many implemented approaches.
-- :mod:`ott.initializers` implement simple strategies to initialize solvers.
+- :mod:`ott.initializers` implement simple strategies to initialize the solvers above.
 When the problems are solved with a convex solver, such as a :class:`~ott.problems.linear.linear_problem.LinearProblem` solved with a :class:`~ott.solvers.linear.sinkhorn.Sinkhorn` solver, the resolution of OT solvers, then this initialization is mostly useful to speed up convergences.